 When a customer places an order, the order details are forwarded to the manufacturer.
 The product ships directly from the manufacturer to the end consumer.

 Low barriers to entry and minimal overhead make dropshipping an attractive option to many new ecommerce businesses.
-However, manufacturers are often located overseas, which means that shipping takes significantly longer and is potentially more expensive than fulfiling orders domestically.
+However, manufacturers are often located overseas, which means that shipping takes significantly longer and is potentially more expensive than fulfilling orders domestically.

 Overall, dropshipping offers merchants very little control over the supply chain, especially when it comes to inventory management and order fulfilment.